indico/indico/doc/guides/source/UserGuide/Conferences.rst

 Create an Offline version of a Lecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the *Offline version* option you can create a copy of your lecture that can be used offline for example if you wish to store your lecture to a dvd.
+Within the *Offline version* tab you can generate an offline copy of your lecture.
+This is useful if you want to make it available where no Internet connection is available or to distribute it in external devices.

+After clicking on *Generate*, your request will appear in the list along with it's status.
+Once the generation has finished, you will be able to download the offline website from the same list.

 |image173|